 #>

-#> one would need to transfer 1 data points from treatment success to treatment failure (Fragility = 1).
+#> need to transfer 1 data points from treatment success to treatment failure (Fragility = 1).

 #> This is equivalent to replacing 2 (0.345%) treatment success data points with data points